- Below poverty line 30.5% 30.5%

 David and Marilyn Middleton served as missionaries until their recent retirement.
 The Leivia family came from Honduras in February, 2018 to serve as missionaries with EFM.
 Angel Leiva was formerly a pastor and superintendent of the church association in Honduras.

 The work at present consists of four self-supporting churches.
 The Leivia family will focus on planting churches and developing pastoral leadership.

 Angel & Gloria Leiva

 Angel and Gloria Leiva are currently missionaries with EFM serving in the Dominican Republic.
-After arriving in February 2018, they have been visiting the churches to know them better, preaching and teaching the word of God.
+Since arriving in February 2018, they have been visiting the churches to know them better, preaching and teaching the word of God.
 They are currently working to develop spiritual leaders willing to serve the Lord and to increase spiritual growth in each of the churches.
 They want to expand the work of Holiness in the Dominican Republic.